Honestpuck/jss_tools/README.md

 #### examples.py

-A tiny file with an example of the old style and new style.
-For more examples look in `test.py`.
+A tiny file with an example of the new style. `old.py` contains the old code.

 ### compliance.py